Year Five

 Please ensure your child has a waterproof coat in school every day.
 Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.

-We are looking forward to a great Spring term.
+We are looking forward to a great term.
 If at any point you have a message for your child’s teacher, please contact us through the year group email: year5@stwilfrids-hhs.school

 Please do contact us if you have any questions.